Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Traffic Scenario

 \subsection{Obtaining Environment Parameters From Real-Life Data}

-NGSIM I-80 is a data set consisting of vehicle trajectories collected on Eastbound I-80 in San Francisco Bay Area in Emeryville, CA, on April 13, 2005 \cite{NGSIM}.
+NGSIM I-80 is a data-set consisting of vehicle trajectories collected on Eastbound I-80 in San Francisco Bay Area at Emeryville, CA, on April 13, 2005 \cite{NGSIM}.
 The data is collected from a section of the road that is approximately 500 meters, includes six freeway lanes and an on-ramp lane that merges into the freeway (See Fig.~\ref{fig:I80}).
-The data is recorded for three intervals of 15 minutes.

-We use a reconstructed version of NGSIM I-80 \cite{NGSIM Reconstructed} where the lateral vehicle coordinates are represented as discrete lane-ids, instead of real valued y-coordinates.
-We process the data collected on the rightmost lane and the ramp to obtain certain statistics to be used in generating our scenario: The mean and the standard deviation of the headway distance distribution are calculated to be 11.9m and 9.6m, respectively.
-The mean and the standard deviation of the velocity distribution considering both lanes are calculated as 5.9m/s and 3.3m/s, respectively.
-The mean and the standard deviation of the acceleration distribution on both lanes are calculated as -0.12m/s$^2$ and -0.98m/s$^2$.
-The dimensions of the road section where the data is collected are used to define the dimensions of the road in the simulated environment, which is explained in the following subsection.
+We use a reconstructed version of NGSIM I-80 \cite{NGSIM Reconstructed} where the lateral vehicle coordinates are represented as discrete lane-numbers, instead of real valued y-coordinates.
+We process the data collected on the rightmost lane and the ramp to obtain certain statistics to be used in generating the scenario: The mean headway distance and velocity on the road lane is calculated as 23.28m and 9.01m/s, respectively.
+The dimensions of the road section where the data is collected are used to define the dimensions of the road in the simulated environment.